c-w/gutenberg/README.rst

 Python 3
 --------

-This package depends on BSD-DB.
-The bsddb module was removed from the Python standard library since version 2.7.
-This means that if you wish to use gutenberg on Python 3, you will need to manually install BSD-DB.
+This package depends on BSD-DB and you will need to manually install it.

 If getting BSD-DB to run on your platform is difficult, take a look at `gutenbergpy <https://github.com/raduangelescu/gutenbergpy>`_ which only